FigureTechnologies/marketpalace-securitization-contract/crates/contract/README.md

 #### [Propose Commitment](https://github.com/FigureTechnologies/marketpalace-securitization-contract/blob/7fb595c57620ada63566f0ceabaf0bade62ffddf/crates/contract/src/core/msg.rs#L22)
 The ProposeCommitment message is sent by a Limited Partner.
 When they are interested in funding a GP they will make an offer containing how many of each security they are interested in purchasing.

 This message must contain a non-empty list of existing securities.
 If a commitment already exists for the LP or the security amounts don't match the minimum, then the message will be rejected.
+Lastly, the message will be rejected if the blocktime is greater than the settlement time.

 ##### Request Parameters
 - `securities`: A list containing the name and amount of each security they are interested in exchanging funding for.